djvill/APLS/doc/how-to-use/search.md

   {: .try-it }
   > To search for every word that has the "-ition" affix as a morpheme:
   > 1. Go to the [_search_ page](https://apls.pitt.edu/labbcat/search).
-  > 1. Select the `lexicon` project in the layer selection menu and click the checkbox for the <span class="layer">morphemes</span> layer to make the turn input field appear.
+  > 1. Select the `lexicon` project in the layer selector and click the checkbox for the <span class="layer">morphemes</span> layer to make the turn input field appear.
   > 1. Enter `.+ition` into the morphemes input field.
   > 1. Click the _Search_ button.